benhamilto/obfuscated_card/README.md

-Just a dumb program that prints a basic business card to the console.
+Just a simple program that prints a basic business card to the console.
+Looks at its own source and formats it along with contact information.

-Code is purposefully obfuscated and shortened to fit on the rear side of a business card.
+The code is purposefully obfuscated and shortened to fit on the rear side of a business card.

 Sample output (may not be up to date):
 ```